Party of Growth

 Party of Growth (Партия Роста, /ru/) was a liberal-conservative political party in Russia which had representatives in several local legislatures.
 Created in March 2016 on the basis of the Right Cause party, the party's main policy stances are liberal free market economy, democracy and protecting the rights of the middle class.
-The party has been led by Boris Titov since its founding.
+The party was led by Boris Titov since its founding.
 The party was a member of the pro-Putin All-Russia People's Front.

-On November 20, 2025, the party was dissoluted.
+On November 20, 2025, the party was officially dissolved.